 Supports risk management and participates in programs concerning resident and staff safety.

-Reports evaluation findings to the Executive/Medical Director and Management staff and recommends changes to enhance the program, as appropriate.
+Reports evaluation findings to the Clinical Director and Management staff and recommends changes to enhance the program, as appropriate.

 High school diploma/G.E.D.